xinwen-zhangliu/AndroidMediaPlayer/README.md

 ## Adding and editing rows in database tables
-To edit Song, Artist or Album information, click ont he thredots beside the item.
+To edit Song, Artist or Album information, click ont he three dots beside the item.
 On the botton right side you'll also fin two buttons,the oone on the left opens a new list of the performers available in the data base.
 And according to their type you'll be able to edi the information, that's why you must choose a type different than unknown to be able to edit the information.
 The type information will be saved from the Song infomation edit view, so be careful to edit in that one first before going to the list of performers.